 After getting my diagnosis, I try to find a local support group.

 I find out that the medical/support community officially defines a “Young Adult” patient as “ages 15-39.”
-OK, whew, I fall in that range.
+OK, I think, whew, I fall in that range.
 I look into the local young adult support group.
 Their upper cutoff is age 30.

-I hand over the clipboard, the nurse or assistant glances down the form, pauses, and raises an eyebrow.
+I hand over the clipboard, the nurse or assistant glances down at the form, pauses, and raises an eyebrow.

 A version of this story has happened to me at least a dozen times over these last two years.
 Pretty awkward trying to figure out how to reply — often the nurse or assistant seems visibly rattled, like they are hoping I just checked the wrong box.

 After a few super awkward exchanges, I just started responding, “I know, right?!?”